c6p/neatocal/README.md

 Presets
 ---

 The above parameter list is versatile enough to provide many options for display.
-Below is an abreviated list of presets that might be useful to people.
+Below is an abbreviated list of presets that might be useful to people.

 | Preset | Description |
 |---|---|